Quantum solver for single-impurity Anderson models with particle-hole symmetry: Results

 \subsection{Ground-state optimization}

-The ansatz proposed for the ground state does not span the full $n$-qubit Hilbert space and therefore may struggle to approximate the ground state of the AIM as the number of bath sites increases.
-To assess the performance of this ansatz, we compared ground-state energies obtained via classical diagonalization with those produced by ideal VQE simulations.
+The ansatz proposed for the ground state does not span the full $n$-qubit Hilbert space and therefore may struggle to approximate the true ground state of the AIM as the number of bath sites increases.
+To assess the performance of our ansatz, we compared ground-state energies obtained via classical diagonalization with those produced by noiseless VQE simulations.
 Figure~\ref{fig:ansatz_performance} shows the absolute relative errors $\delta E\equiv {\rm abs}([E_{\rm ideal}-E_{\rm exact}]/E_{\rm exact})$ produced by these simulations.

-For AIMs with five bath sites, the ansatz was capable of yielding variational energies that deviate from the exact ground-state energy by approximately five percent.
+For AIMs with five and seven bath sites, the ansatz was capable of yielding variational energies that deviate from the exact ground-state energy by approximately five percent.

-In practice, the variational energy is estimated from a finite number of measurements, causing sampling noise that may impede convergence to the best achievable approximation of the ground state.
+In practice, the variational energy is estimated from a finite number of measurements, causing sampling noise that may impede convergence to the best achievable approximation to the ground state.
 To quantify this effect, we performed VQE simulations with a varying number of shots for AIMs with one and three bath sites and Hubbard interaction $U=2$.
 The resulting absolute relative errors, $\delta E\equiv{\rm abs}([E_{\rm samp}-E_{\rm ideal}]/E_{\rm ideal})$, are shown in Fig.~\ref{fig:samp_error}.

-These values show that for all three optimizers, the energy error decreases as the number of shots per commuting group increases.
+These values show that for all three optimizers, the relative energy error decreases as the number of shots per commuting group increases.
 The rate and stability of this improvement depend strongly on whether gradients are used in the optimization.
-Across the range of shots, COBYLA exhibits large errors, indicating that noise in the energy estimates can easily trap the gradient-free search in local minima.
-In contrast, our results suggest that gradient-based methods can achieve higher accuracy, but doing so requires information about second derivatives.
+Across the range of shots, COBYLA exhibits large errors, indicating that sampling noise can cause the gradient-free search to get trapped in local minima or terminate early.
+In contrast, gradient-based methods can achieve higher accuracy, but doing so requires information about second derivatives.
 For the best performing optimization method (L-BFGS-B), relative differences of roughly two percent are achieved in the one- and three-bath cases from 100 and 2500 measurements per quantum circuit, respectively.
 This behavior highlights that reliable gradient information and accurate Hessian approximations are crucial to avoid noise-induced convergence to suboptimal states.